veloper/WordPress-Domain-Changer/README.md

-# WARNING: THIS IS A DEVELOPMENT/TRUNK BRANCH!
+# WARNING: THIS IS AN ACTIVE DEVELOPMENT BRANCH!
 There is no guarantee that this branch of WordPress Domain Changer will work -- in fact expect that it wont.

 # WordPress Domain Changer